Free Poisonous Mushroom Amigurumi Crochet Ornament Pattern

 For each mushroom, I used roughly 4g of the Cap colour, 4g of the Stem colour, and a little bit of accent colour.
 Each skein is about 50g.

-It’s currently out of stock on their site, so if you don’t already own this yarn, you can substitute with any sport weight soft cotton yarn.
 This is a great stash buster project to use up any leftover yarn you have lying around.

 5 Round Circle = 1.5” with a 2.75mm hook